R. Prophet

 Kenneth Ryan Anthony (born November 29, 1977) better known by his stage name R. Prophet, is an American rapper.
 He was formerly in the Kentucky-based sextet alternative southern rap group Nappy Roots.
 He attended Western Kentucky University with the present Nappy Roots members.

 Early career

-R. Prophet, born Kenneth Ryan Anthony, is an Oakland, California native and relocated to Louisville, Kentucky in 1985.
+R. Prophet was born Kenneth Ryan Anthony to Everett and Janice Anthony at Kaiser Hospital in Oakland, California.
+His older sibling died on November 15, 1972, of Sudden Infant Death Syndrome.
+He relocated to Louisville, Kentucky in 1985.
 Anthony later pursued acting and theatre by attending duPont Manual High School's Youth Performing Arts School, one of only two programs in Kentucky allowing high school students to major in performing arts.
 Anthony excelled quickly starring in several plays, commercials, and short films.
 After graduating from high school, Anthony went on to attend Western Kentucky University where he would later start his music career.

 Music career

 1997–99: Career beginnings

 In 1997, while attending Western Kentucky University, R. Prophet joined Skinny DeVille, B. Stille, Ron Clutch, Big V and Fish Scales to complete Nappy Roots, an American alternative Southern rap group.
 Nappy Roots began recording at ET's Music, a record store/studio.
 They released a full-length debut titled "Country Fried Cess" in 1998.
 This independent effort caught the attention of several major labels, and the group later signed to Atlantic Records in 1999.